Amplify · the watch

 Pricing changes, new /vs/ pages, hires, launches.
 After the baseline audit, the watch runs every night — diff, summary, and a recommended response queued in Amend by 8am.

 On a cadence you set, Stratridge re-reads your live surfaces against the strategic context.
-When your homepage and your one-pager start telling different stories — which they will — you catch it before a buyer does, and the brief flags it.
+When your homepage and your one-pager start telling different stories — which they will — you catch it before a buyer does, and the Bulletin flags it.

 On the cadence you set — weekly, monthly, or quarterly — the full six-dimension audit re-runs and diffs against the prior result.
 You see which dimensions improved, which regressed, and which closed work held.

-Daily · Morning Brief
+Daily · the Watch

-Weekly · Health Score
+Weekly · the Bulletin

 Quarterly · Synthesis